mfornace/nupack-docs-dev/sources/analysis.md

 #### Specification

-Create an instance of `nupack.ConcentrationSolver` using an iterable of strands and a `nupack.AnalysisResult`.
+Create an instance of `nupack.ConcentrationSolver` using an iterable of strands and a `nupack.RawResult`.
 All partition function information from the previously calculated complex results is used by default.
 You must make sure that analysis was carried out on all complexes that you want to include in the test tube ensemble.

 ```python
 solver = nupack.ConcentrationSolver(strands, analysis_result)